Stochastic ion emission perturbation mechanisms in atom probe tomography: Linking simulations to experiment: Introduction

 Early interpretations emphasized ion-optical effects due to emitter geometry~\cite{krishnaswamy1977multilayer} but over the years, evidence has accumulated that surface diffusion and local rearrangements prior to evaporation contribute significantly to ion trajectory deviations~\cite{wada1984thermally,gault2012impact, ndiaye2023surface, ohnuma2019surface}.
 Using density functional theory~(DFT) under high electrostatic fields for~Al, a strong link was established between the electric field strengths required to trigger field evaporation and to significantly facilitate surface diffusion~\cite{sanchez2004field}.
 In addition, the migration due to local electric field gradients can be strongly directional~\cite{tsong2001mechanisms,bassett1963thermal,bassett1975surface, kellogg1978direct, gomer1990diffusion, ehrlich1980surface,tsong1975dissociation,antczak2007jump}.
 In particular, the so-called roll-up process~\cite{waugh1976investigations, ohnuma2022first}, where an atom migrates onto a high-field neighboring site---typically crossing onto an atomic terrace---before desorption, has been demonstrated both experimentally~\cite{suchorski1996noble} and by DFT calculations~\cite{ashton2020ab} as an energetically favorable mechanism for field evaporation.

-This rolling-up effect adds lateral kinetic energy to emitted ions~\cite{waugh1976investigations}, through a process we refer to as the "slingshot mechanism".
-There the momentum generated by roll-up displacement and the bond-breaking process is carried over into a transverse velocity as the ions leave the specimen surface.
-It is important to note that the roll-up effect is highly material dependent~\cite{ohnuma2022first}.
+This rolling-up effect adds lateral kinetic energy to emitted ions~\cite{waugh1976investigations}, through a process we refer to as the "slingshot mechanism" in which momentum generated by roll-up displacement and the bond-breaking process is carried over into a transverse velocity as the ions leave the specimen surface.
+Roll-up is a phenomenological description of a directional lateral motion observed in first-principles studies~\cite{ashton2020ab, ohnuma2022first} of field evaporation.
+Importantly, the extent of the roll-up effect is highly material dependent~\cite{ohnuma2022first}.
 It can be understood as a competition between the force of the evaporating atom’s nearest neighbor bonds and the force of the field tugging on the ion~\cite{ashton2020ab}.
 It is pronounced in strongly bonded metals such as Ni, Ir, Pt, or Au.
-In contrast, the effect is weaker in soft metals with weaker surface bonds such as Cu and Al, where desorption maps resemble those predicted by classical electrostatic models~\cite{vurpillot2015modeling}.\\
+In contrast, the effect is weaker in soft metals with weaker surface bonds such as Cu and Al, where desorption maps resemble those predicted by classical electrostatic models~\cite{vurpillot2015modeling}.
+One could quantify this by computing a conceptual ratio $\chi = \Delta E_{\rm field} / E_{\rm diff}$ where $\Delta E_{\rm field}$ represents the field-induced lowering of the lateral migration energy barrier and $E_{\rm diff}$ is the intrinsic surface diffusion barrier.
+Large $\chi$ would then correspond to the roll-up mechanism and a lower $\chi$ to small isotropic perturbations.\\

 Existing simulation frameworks~\cite{rolland2015meshless, oberdorfer2013full, parviainen2014molecular, zanuttini2017simulation, sommer2016field} have successfully reproduced many aspects of field evaporation, but they usually omit these stochastic perturbations~\cite{yao2015effects}.
 As a result, deviations in detector hit patterns remain insufficiently understood.
 The addition of molecular dynamics steps into field evaporation models is thought to be an elegant way to understand these physical mechanisms~\cite{vurpillot2015modeling}.
 Recent studies using these approaches---such as TAPSim-MD~\cite{qi2023origin}, an extension to the TAPSim~\cite{oberdorfer2013full} simulation package---have begun to capture roll-up effects at very small tip radii ($<10$~nm) but remain computationally demanding and do not yet provide a material-specific interpretation of the effect~\cite{qi2023origin}.
 This would need a complex and time-consuming integration of the ab-initio approach in the molecular dynamics model.\\